Venice Highlights Tour with Gondola Ride

 Our guide, Ciara, was absolutely amazing!
 She was so genuine and loved teaching us about the history, architecture, and artwork of everything we saw.
 We only did this tour in Venice and I'm so glad we did.

 Amazing tour!
 We thoroughly enjoyed it, Guide was fantastic and knowledgeable.
 We met some nice people on the tour with us, and rode with them on our gondola ride.
 An excellent value for the money!
 Took another one of your tours and Rome with the same results.
 COMPLETELY recommend any of your tours!

 Our guide, Ciara, was very friendly, welcoming, and extremely knowledgeable.
 We had a great experience with her and learned a lot!
 We didn't know any history of Venice and very little of Italy before this tour.
 She was so accommodating with everyone in our group and a pleasure to meet and learn from.
 Thank you, Ciara, for a great experience on this tour!

 Where to meet?

-Between the two big columns in St. Mark’s Square (columns of San Marco & San Teodoro) located on the side that faces the canal.
+Between the two big columns in St. Mark’s Square (columns of San Marco & San Teodoro) located on the south side of the square, near the canal.
 A representative will be there holding a sign with our company name on it.
 Please arrive 15 minutes early to check in.